Health Insurance Requirement & U.S. Health Care

 Exceptions

-The following students may be exempt from purchasing the SF State pre-approved insurance plan:
+The following students may be exempt from purchasing the SFSU pre-approved insurance plan:

 - F-1 international students on government-sponsored scholarships that provide compatible insurance coverage as a part of the sponsorship.
 Contact f1@sfsu.edu for instructions.